im-tofa/pokebrowse/README.md

 Uploading sets can only be done if you are signed into an account, by accessing the `/upload` route on the client (e.g `https://localhost:8080/upload`).
 To upload a set, simply provide a name, an import in PS format and a description of the set!
 You can delete sets later on by going to your profile, located on the `/profile` route on the client.

-## NOTE: ONLY use this locally!
+## WARNING: ONLY use this locally!

 Please run the server and client locally, do not serve it over the Internet :) this is a personal project meant for learning and may not be fully secure or even legal to publish.
 Only use this locally if you want to use it!
-You could, however, technically have a shared PostgreSQL database among your friends if you want to share sets with each other, just make sure to [configure the database](configs/README.md)!
+You could, however, technically have a shared PostgreSQL database among your friends if you want to share sets with each other, just make sure to [configure the database](server/configs/README.md)!

+## TODO

+- HTTPS connection between server and database
+- Do not use default TLS cert for client
+- More filter types
+- Allow editing (only the description!) your uploaded sets
+- Better design of `/upload` route
+- Iterate design of `/profile` route
+- Allow rating sets (must be signed in)
+- Collapse side panels by default?
+- Migrate to full REST or full GraphQL: I initially wanted only GraphQL but had trouble with enabling JWT authentication on only some routes, so I used REST for authenticated routes instead.
+But everything should be possible via GraphQL, just need to figure out how.

 ## License